-Devil's Den Preserve Trail is a 7.7 mile lightly trafficked loop trail located near Weston, CT that features a lake and is rated as difficult.
+Devil's Den Preserve Trail is a 7.7 mile lightly trafficked loop trail located near Weston, CT that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from May until November.

 cross country skiing